biostar-dev/g-sdk/docs/_apis/door.md

 : When the sensor detects that the door is open longer than the [heldOpenTimeout](#HeldOpenTimeout), the __HELD_OPEN__ alarm will be generated.
 You can configure which actions should be triggered by this alarm.
 See [Action]({{'/api/action/' | relative_url}}#action) for the available actions.

 dualAuthScheduleID
 : If it is not 0, the dual authentication will be enabled for the specified schedule.
-For the dual authentication, two users should be authenticate themselves to access the door.
+For the dual authentication, two users should authenticate themselves to access the door.

 [dualAuthDevice](#DualAuthDevice)
 : Specify the devices to which the dual authentication will be applied.
 For example, if it is __DUAL_AUTH_ENTRY_DEVICE_ONLY__, it is applied to the entry device only.